jameshcoppens/rundeck-gcp-nodes-plugin/README.md

 Requirements
 ------------
-You will need/want to add the following labels to your GCP VMs if you want more accurate/meaning full values for the OS (because unfortunately, there currently isn't hat data in a standalone field/value taht describues that for your VM -- just look at the output of `gcloud compute instances describe`):
+You will need/want to add the following labels to your GCP VMs if you want more accurate/meaning full values for the OS (because unfortunately, there currently isn't that data in a standalone field/value that describes that for your VM -- just look at the output of `gcloud compute instances describe`):
 * environment (defaults to: test; example value: prod)
 * osfamily (defaults to: linux; example value: windows)
 * osname (defaults to: unknown; example value: rhel7)